 \section{Introduction}

-Reversing quantum operations is an important form of quantum control, which will help to enable many quantum technologies.
+Reversing quantum operations is an important form of quantum control which will help to enable many quantum technologies.
 For example, error correction, which is the reversal of an unwanted quantum operation, will be necessary to ensure that errors do not ruin a quantum computer's algorithm execution.
-Error correction is also important in long distance communication to ensure data integrity.
+Error correction is also important in long-distance communication to ensure data integrity.
 Quantum error correction was shown to be possible, and potentially practical, with the invention of the Shor \cite{shor_1995} and Steane \cite{Steane:96a} quantum error correcting (QEC) codes.
-Subsequently, with a set of reasonable assumptions, necessary and sufficient conditions for the existence of an error correcting code were provided by Bennett et. al. \cite{bennett_1996}, Knill and Laflamme \cite{knill_1997}, and Nielsen et al. \cite{Nielsen_Caves_Schumacher_Barnum_1998}.
-These conditions may, more generally, be seen as reversibility conditions since they indicate when it is possible to reverse the effects of an evolution.
+Subsequently, with a set of reasonable assumptions, necessary and sufficient conditions for the existence of an error correcting code were provided by Bennett \textit{et al}. \cite{bennett_1996}, Knill and Laflamme \cite{knill_1997}, and Nielsen \textit{et al}. \cite{Nielsen_Caves_Schumacher_Barnum_1998}.
+While these conditions are for exact recovery, it is possible to approximately reverse or recover a state \cite{leung1997ApproxQEC, beny2010ApproxQEC}.

-Such conditions are often described in terms of a completely positive (CP) map, ${\mathcal A}$.
-That is, a map that maps all positive operators to positive operators and does so even when extended by an identity operator to $I\otimes {\mathcal A}$.
-This is sometimes also called a dynamical map although not all maps are completely positive (e.g. the transpose) and the terminology is not conisistent in the literature with respect to dynamical maps.
-It should also be noted that there is an ongoing discussion in the Physics community about the physicality of non-completely positive (NCP) maps.
-(See for example \cite{Schmid_Ried_Spekkens_2018} and references therein.)
+Such conditions are often described in terms of a completely positive (CP) map ${\mathcal A}$, that is, a mapping that takes all positive operators to positive operators and does so even when extended by an identity operator to $I_n\otimes {\mathcal A}$, where $I_n$ is the $n\times n$ identity operator.
+This is sometimes also called a dynamical map, although not all maps are completely positive (e.g., the transpose) and the terminology is not consistent in literature with respect to dynamical maps.
+It should also be noted that there is an ongoing discussion in the physics community about the physicality of noncompletely positive (NCP) maps.
+(See, for example, \cite{Schmid_Ried_Spekkens_2018} and references therein.)
 However, most researchers consider a map physical if the domain of the map is restricted to positive output density operators \cite{Jordan_Shaji_Sudarshan_2004, Shaji_Sudarshan_2005}.
-Without directly addressing this problem here, we present conditions which restrict the ability to reverse an evolution that does not correspond to a CP map.
-In other words, the evolution we consider is not required to correspond to a CP map.
-Furthermore, it may not correspond to any map at all, but rather to a single system evolving in time from one state to another.